Aromatherapy for Headaches

 • How to Use Essential Oils to Alleviate Headaches

 • Topical Application and Gentle Massage for Headaches

 • Beware: Ylang Ylang Can Cause Headaches When Used In Excess

 The onset of a headache can begin when you least expect it, and can turn even the easiest of tasks into seemingly more difficult and painful endeavors.
 Essential oils may help relieve minor headaches, improve your mood and may play a part in helping to reduce the need to ingest pain medication.

-It goes beyond the scope of this article to describe the details for each type of headache.
+Essential oils should not be used as a substitute for proper medical care and it goes beyond the scope of this article to describe the details for each type of headache.
 A headache or migraine can be a symptom of something quite serious.
-This article is intended to give you tips and ideas that you might wish to try if you have infrequent, minor headaches.
+This article is intended to give you tips and ideas that you might wish to consider under the guidance of a medical professional if you have infrequent, minor headaches.
 The tips mentioned here will not remedy or "cure" any underlying medical issues.
 If you experience headaches or migraines, discuss your situation with your doctor and ask for his/her guidance on treatment and pain relief.